 Images will be optimized by ImageminPlugin.
-The default setup already translates url s inside css/scss files in order to point to images in the right folder.
+The default setup already translates url s inside css/sass files in order to point to images in the right folder.

-Take a look to the default screen.scss and application.js to see usage examples.
+Take a look to the default screen.sass and application.js.coffee to see usage examples.